renzmann/renzmann.github.io/content/emacsd.md

 ```

 For some time I was having a lot of trouble with prohibitive slowness over
-Tramp, and after careful scrutiny of the logs on (I belive) `tramp-verbose 6`, I
+Tramp, and after careful scrutiny of the logs on (I believe) `tramp-verbose 6`, I
 found out that enabling remote dir-locals was causing a huge bottleneck.
 On
 every operation it would trace up the filesystem tree back to the root
 directory, scanning for a `.dir-locals` file.
 Since some of the drives were